benjamin-swain/nn_data_plugin/README.md

 ## Using the Plugin

+The data recording process is fully automated.
 Every time you play a 1v1 match in casual or ranked modes, a new data file is saved to `...\bakkesmod\plugins\nn_data\` on your local machine and uploaded to the shared dropbox folder.

 ### Data Format